ewancoder/tyr-ops/install.md

 - Turn on Bitlocker (will bind to 0 2 4 11 unfortunately due to custom key, not to 7 11, but this is supposed to be also secure)
   - NDA drive - autounlock, no password - more secure than password (bound to TPM)
 - Power Plan: monitor always on, sleep disabled, power button does nothing
-  - For laptop also, even lid does nothing - I will set it up later as needed, when needed
+  - For laptop close lid = sleep, for easier sleep when needed
 - Timezone: Tbilisi
 - Install Bluetooth & WiFi drivers from x870e Pro 1.1
   - On laptop just connect to wifi, drivers auto-installed